Are you considering a swing bridge project? We are the experts – talk to DC Structures Studio today!

 Overview

-The Hooker Valley Track is the main access track from Mt Cook Village to Hooker Lake, a glacial lake with stunning views of Aoraki Mount Cook, the tallest mountain in Aotearoa New Zealand.
+The Hooker Valley Track is the main walking track from Mt Cook Village to Hooker Lake.
+This beautiful glacial lake offers stunning views of Aoraki / Mount Cook, the tallest mountain in Aotearoa New Zealand.

-At 189 metres, this will be the longest pedestrian bridge in Aotearoa.
-Mt Cook is a massive tourist destination, and over a million people will cross the bridge each year.
+At 189 metres, this is the longest pedestrian bridge in Aotearoa.
+Mt Cook is a massive tourist destination, and over a million people will cross the bridge each year!

-It’s also one of the most stunning locations in the country to be working, and we feel very privileged to design this bridge.
+It’s also one of the most stunning locations in the country to be working, and we feel very privileged to have designed this bridge.

 The design is a hybrid model.
 The main central section is a swing bridge, but there are suspension bridge sections and masts at each end.
 This lets us lift and stabilise the ends – a 189-metre pure swing bridge would dip a lot in the middle and be very steep at the ends!